bramstein/knockout.selection/README.md

 You can run the tests in the browser by opening tests.html.
 It is also posible to run the tests from the console using [PhantomJS](http://phantomjs.org/), just run `npm test`.

+## Browser Support

+This project supports the latest Internet Explorer, Firefox, Opera, Chrome, Safari, and Android browsers.
+Tests are run automatically on [all supported browsers](browsers.json) using [BrowserStack](http://www.browserstack.com/) and [browserstack-test](https://github.com/bramstein/browserstack-test).

 ## Contributors

 * Sune Sloth Simonsen (@sunesimonsen)